 No matter if you’ve never opened the TikTok app, you’ve heard about it from the “Gen Z’s” in your life, or it’s your current favorite distraction in between meetings, you’ve probably heard TikTok is one of the most popular platforms out there right now.

 TikTok delivers video content to viewers on a range of topics from the latest news, how to fix a leaky kitchen faucet, recipes, the latest trends in business and marketing, and everything in between.
-Although the app is experimenting with long form videos of up to ten minutes, most videos are delivered in 15 to 60 seconds making content quick, easy to digest, and engaging.
+Although the app is experimenting with long-form videos of up to ten minutes, most videos are delivered in 15 to 60 seconds, making content quick, easy to digest, and engaging.

 When I first started scrolling on the TikTok app, I saw a lot of dancing videos, which were fun and cute, but I quickly formed the impression that this was clearly a “Gen Z” platform, a place a “millennial” like me has no business being an active participant.

-The more and more time I spent on the app, I couldn’t stop my learning and development focused brain from seeing the platform as one that hosts microlearning videos.
+The more and more time I spent on the app, I couldn’t stop my learning-and-development-focused brain from seeing the platform as one that hosts microlearning videos.
 All I could see was a new platform for innovative microlearning.
-Then I got to thinking, what if we started adopting the same engaging, almost “bingeable” principles presented on the TikTok platform in everyday learning and development?
+Then I got to thinking, what if we started adopting the same engaging, almost binge-able principles presented on the TikTok platform in everyday learning and development?

-If you think back to the training you have developed, how often do you start with “In this module we will learn…” and then list each learning objective?
-Now ask yourself is this the type of content that tells the learner THIS is exactly how THIS course will solve your pain point?
+If you think back to the training you have developed, how often do you start with “In this module we will learn . . .” and then list each learning objective?
+Now, ask yourself is this the type of content that tells the learner THIS is exactly how THIS course will solve your pain point?
 Is it gaining their interest?
 Or rather, is it setting the course up to be another boring listen and click Next training?
 My guess is that it usually is the latter.
-The GOOD news is with a few simple tweaks borrowed by what we are seeing on TikTok and other social platforms we can create content that your learners want to watch… and dare I say you can even get something to go viral!
+The GOOD news is with a few simple tweaks borrowed by what we are seeing on TikTok and other social platforms we can create content that your learners want to watch, and dare I say, you can even get something to go viral!

 What TikTok Can Teach Us About Learning & Development

 The fact is, people will stop “the scroll” and make learning a part of their day if the content makes them a priority.
-As we like to say here at Anchored Training, in order for learning to make a lasting impression, it must valuation, activate, and collaborate.
+As we like to say here at Anchored Training, in order for learning to make a lasting impression, it must valuate, activate, and collaborate.
 Let’s take a look at some examples:

 Valutain

-One concept we love talking about at Anchored is edutainment.
+One concept we love talking about at Anchored is “edutainment.”
 If you haven’t heard this term before, it is what we love to call the baby of Education and Entertainment.
-Many TikTok creators use this strategy and apply it to their work so that it engages their audience, and also educates them.
+Many TikTok creators use this strategy and apply it to their work so that it engages their audience and also educates them.
 This is what keeps their audience coming back for more tips and tricks.
 It also creates the opportunity to pull in characters, dialogues, and really touch the viewer because they see themselves in many of the scenarios the creator has portrayed.

 When you create content that learners can connect with, that speaks directly to them through stories, scenarios, and pain points they have or are experiencing, you can begin to see them shift in how they view the content you are sharing and that it does provide value.
-In order for content to provide value, you also need to think of adult learning best practices such as: ensuring the WIIFM (What’s In It For ME) is there (from the beginning if you ask us), and you think about the length of your content.
+In order for content to provide value, you also need to think of adult learning best practices, such as ensuring the WIIFM (What’s In It For ME) is there (from the beginning if you ask us), and you think about the length of your content.
 No longer do we have time to sit at our desk for 45-60 minute to complete a training session that includes every little thing you need to know about the topic.
 Even if we possibly can find the time, we are never fully present, as we are checking our email, Slack messages, etc. at the same time.
 However, by offering 30-60 second TikTok-style bites to complement your foundational training material, then you can probably cut down a lot of your 45-60 minute training down.

 Activate